overview

 PURE profile link: https://research-portal.uws.ac.uk/en/persons/fernando-leon-solis

-Fernando León-Solís is senior Lecturer in Spanish and Head of Languages at the University of the West of Scotland.
+Fernando León-Solís is Senior Lecturer in Spanish and Head of Languages at the University of the West of Scotland.
 His research expertise falls in the field of Cultural Studies, Politics and Critical Discourse Analysis, with a special focus on narrative constructions of national identities in the media.
 He is the author of a number of academic works and has recently edited scholarly volumes on international media and political narratives on the covid-19 pandemic and Brexit.
 He lectures in politics, media studies, Spanish and English.

 Dr Charis Manousou